ChaseYaoCong/main/docs/DeveloperGuide.md

 **MSS**

 1. User request to set alias for specific command.
-2. Application set the Alias for the command.<br>
+2. Application set the Alias for the command.
 Use case ends.

 **Extensions**